Repo Man (film): Soundtrack

-The soundtrack features songs by various punk rock bands such as The Plugz, Black Flag, the Circle Jerks, Suicidal Tendencies, Iggy Pop and others.
+The soundtrack features songs by various punk rock musicians such as The Plugz, Black Flag, the Circle Jerks, Suicidal Tendencies, Iggy Pop (with Steve Jones, Nigel Harrison, and Clem Burke as his backing band) and others.
 The film score was created by Tito Larriva, Steven Hufsteter, Charlie Quintana and Tony Marsico of The Plugz.
 Iggy Pop volunteered to write the title song after his manager viewed a screening of the film.

 Sequels

 Waldo's Hawaiian Holiday

 Chris Bones saw the script on Cox's website and asked, and received, permission to adapt the script into a graphic novel.
 The book, Waldo's Hawaiian Holiday, was released in March 2008 by Gestalt Publishing.

 Repo Chick

 On December 3, 2008, a sequel was reported to be going into development with the working title Repo Chick.
 The story would be set in 2008 and the resulting boom in repossession that extends far beyond cars and homes.
 On February 13, 2009, Cox announced on his blog that shooting had finished and the film was in post-production.
 The bulk of the film was shot in front of a green screen, with backgrounds filmed and composited-in during post-production.